arrudeboy/meetups-challenge/README.md

     ```bash
     $ docker run --name meetups-keycloak-container -p 8082:8080 meetups-keycloak-image
     ```
-3. The Keycloak instance (docker container) is built from image with pre-loaded with data:
+3. The Keycloak instance (docker container) is built from image with pre-loaded data:
     * Realm: __MeetupsChallenge__
     * Clients:
         * __java-meetups-challenge-api-public__: for user login, it returns an access token.